What You Will Learn

 belongs_to :data_uploads

-has a has_many
+endThe model DataUpload has a has_many relationship to DataSet.

 app/models/data_upload.rb